-The programme aims to:
+The programme aimed to:

-- Identify challenges and potential blocks, maximising time available to work on solutions;
+- identify challenges and potential blocks, maximising time available to work on solutions;

-- Identify priorities, assessing which can be dealt with using existing frameworks, and what actions are required for this to happen;
+- identify priorities, assessing which can be dealt with using existing frameworks, and what actions are required for this to happen;

-- Engage with and learn from international perspectives on sign language provision;
+- engage with and learn from international perspectives on sign language provision;

-- Explore where existing resources/ projects could be expanded, adapted or more widely promoted; and identify gaps where new initiatives are required;
+- explore where existing resources/ projects could be expanded, adapted or more widely promoted; and identify gaps where new initiatives are required;

-- Identify possibilities for partnership working between authorities to create an engaged and informed community of practice;
+- identify possibilities for partnership working between authorities to create an engaged and informed community of practice;

-- Contribute to mapping work on BSL provision currently being undertaken;
+- contribute to mapping work on BSL provision currently being undertaken;

-- Publish a Recommendations Paper to be followed up by workshop participants and the BSL Advisory Group.
+- publish a Recommendations Paper to be followed up by workshop participants and the BSL Advisory Group.